awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iot-accountauditconfiguration.md

 ## See also<a name="aws-resource-iot-accountauditconfiguration--seealso"></a>

 When you use CloudFormation to perform drift detection for `AccountAuditConfiguration`, it won't compare values that aren't part of the stack template\.
 In `AccountAuditConfiguration`, specifying a configuration for every check is optional, and skipped checks are interpreted as disabled\.
 To have accurate drift detection with CloudFormation, include configurations \(enabled or disabled\) for all the 14 audit checks in your template\.
+For more information on the audit checks see [AWS::IoT::AccountAuditConfiguration AuditCheckConfigurations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iot-accountauditconfiguration-auditcheckconfigurations.html)\.

 For more information, see [Detecting unmanaged configuration changes to stacks and resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-drift.html) in the *user guide*\.